georgexyz19/georgexyz.com/content/posts/python-argparse.md

 is very helpful.

 The article has an example program designed with two options.
-Run the program on command line with options and arguments shown on that blog, and the results indicate how optparse module works behind scene.
+Run the program on command line with options and arguments shown on that blog, and it shows how optparse module works behind scene.

 Following code is a rewrite of the example with argparse.